Azure/azure-rest-api-specs/specification/dns/resource-manager/readme.md

       - $.paths["/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.Network/dnsZones/{zoneName}/{recordType}/{relativeRecordSetName}"].delete
       - $.paths["/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.Network/dnsZones/{zoneName}/{recordType}/{relativeRecordSetName}"].get
     suppress: ParametersOrder
-    reason: It can introduce a breaking change when updating parameter order, since Dns Zones service has already shipped public versions.
+    reason: This rule demands changing order of the parameters, but we cannot do it.
+Changing the order would introduce a breaking change, since Dns Zones service has already shipped public versions.
   - where: $.definitions.Zone
     suppress: TopLevelResourcesListBySubscription
     reason: List by subscription is included in the Zones_List operation.